Correlation Between Fidelity Capital and Vanguard Pacific

 Strong

-Over the last 90 days Vanguard Pacific Stock has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Vanguard Pacific Stock are ranked lower than 4 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong fundamental indicators, Vanguard Pacific is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Fidelity Capital and Vanguard Pacific Volatility Contrast